LAiSR-SK/AiRobustnessTestingKit-AiR-TK-/README.md

 Although other solutions such as the [adversarial robustness toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox) and [MAIR](https://github.com/Harry24k/MAIR) have provided solutions for this in the past, they are not as comprehensive in breadth of provided attacks and defenses.

 ## Usecases
-Our tool fulfills one of the current gaps in the AI world: a need for simple evaluation of existing frameworks in order to determine the effectiveness of new attacks.
+Our tool fulfills one of the current gaps in the AI security world: a need for simple evaluation of existing frameworks in order to determine the robustness of AI models against adversarial attacks.

 ## Key Benefits:
 - Ease of Use: Our tool simplifies the process of evaluating exisitng models and evaluation methods.